alevani/master_project/README.md

-y -> Shows sensors and collision box r -> Increments resrouce's needs by a random number x -> if -t = True, show where each robot have been during the simulation right-click -> add a robot to the simulation left-click -> spread a random number of point in a 100x100 area around the position of the click
+y -> Shows sensors and collision box r -> Increments resrouce's needs by a random number x -> if -t = True, show where each robot have been during the simulation p -> Pause the simulation right-click -> add a robot to the simulation (NOT SUPPORTED ATM) left-click -> spread a random number of point in a 100x100 area around the position of the click
 ```